maomao0007/restaurant_list/README.md

 # Restaurant List

 ## Introduction

 Welcome to my restaurant directory!
-This website showcases a variety of restaurants, where you can view the entire list and details of each establishment.
-Additionally, users can add, update, and delete restaurants to provide more detailed information.
-Furthermore, the platform offers a search and dropdown box filter functionality, enabling users to find restaurants based on keywords.
-Moreover, the website includes pagination to navigate through the data more conveniently.
+Register or log in, including via Facebook, to create personalized restaurant forms with detailed information.
+Explore a variety of restaurants, view details, and manage establishments by adding, updating, or deleting entries.
+Utilize search and dropdown filters for easy navigation and enjoy seamless browsing with pagination.

 ## Features

+- After registering or logging in, users can also sign in through third-party authentication via Facebook to create their own restaurant lists.
 - Restaurant List: Browse through a comprehensive list of restaurants.
 - Restaurant Details: View detailed information about each restaurant.
 - Add, Update, Delete: Users can add new restaurants, update existing ones, and delete items.